Gryllus bimaculatus: Novel mate hypothesis

 Females of G. bimaculatus species prefer to mate with new, or "novel", mates.
 The Novel Mate hypothesis states that a female will avoid mating with males they have already mated with.
 The differentiation between previous mates and novel ones allows females to search for genetically superior males.
 Females are able to differentiate between novel and previous mates through odor cues.
 These are left behind by the female on the male to allow for sensory-differentiation.
 This self-referent chemosensory signaling is both a reliable and simple means for a female to maximize the benefits of polyandry.
 Females can also use palpation and antennation before mating to deduce whether or not a mate is novel.

 Use

 Gryllus bimaculatus is widely used as feed for pet and zoo animals, especially as live food.
 They are also farmed or wild-caught for use in fighting in some countries, such as China, Vietnam, and Thailand.

 In Vietnam, the common name for the species' males are "dế than" (coal cricket) and "dế lửa" (fire cricket), based on two common color morphs of the males.
 Vietnamese cricket handlers, mainly children, believed that black Gryllus bimaculatus males are more resilient in fights, while orange males (fire crickets) are stronger but back down easily.
 It is also said that crickets that live in abandoned snake pits would "take up" the snake's venom and be more formidable in fights.

-Genome

-The first version of the Gryllus bimaculatus genome assembly and annotations was released in 2020.
-This genome has a length of 1.66-Gb and contains 17,871 annotated protein coding genes.